esilezz/hema_assessment/README.md

 ## How to run

+Download or clone the repo on your local machine from GitHub.

-To run the script, you need to have Docker installed on your machine.
+Additionally, to run the script, you need to have Docker installed on your machine.

 Open a new command line shell in the directory `hema_assessment`, and run the following commands: